 I’m a sucker for a self-help book.

 I have a big stack of them at home and generally I find the messages really positive, if not exactly life-changing.
 I dip into them every so often as a reminder to do the basic stuff like think positive thoughts and let go of negative emotions.
 It’s a bit like having a session with a life coach, only cheaper.
-A lot of it is the same – love yourself, forgive others, embrace fear – nothing revolutionary, but nothing controversial either.
+A lot of it is the same – love yourself, forgive others, embrace fear, books to make you happier – nothing revolutionary, but nothing controversial either.

 That’s what I thought at least, until I got to a particular paragraph in my latest read, a Christmas present that I put on my Amazon wish list because I do quite want to be a badass and live an awesome life.